FLOOD RISK MD

 Flood Risk Overview

-39% of ZIP codes in Maryland are located in FEMA-designated flood zones.
+59% of the ZIP codes with FEMA flood-map data in Maryland are located in FEMA-designated flood zones.
 Residents have filed 20,655 flood insurance claims through the National Flood Insurance Program (NFIP), with total payouts of $323.2M.

 The average claim payout in Maryland is $16K.
 Flood damage can range from minor water intrusion to total structural loss, depending on flood depth, duration, and property characteristics.